bakpakin/Fennel/api.md

 program or working on a system that already has Fennel support, you probably don't need this.

+Only the `fennel` module is part of the public API.
+The other modules are implementation details subject to change.

 Any time a function takes an `options` table argument, that table will usually accept these fields: